Pay it forward

-If you get one random act of kindness from a stranger who want nothing in return, give it forward to the next person you meet that you can make a difference for and ask of that person to pay it forward later in life.
+If you get one random act of kindness from a stranger who want nothing in return, give it forward to the next person you meet and are in need of some help at a time you can help out.